amit164/General-Agent/README.md

 ## Agent Action Method:
 As mentioned, the agent uses the `fast-downward planner` which can solve many tasks in a spesific format.
 In order to do so, the agent distinguishes between deterministic and probabilistic domains.
 It sends the planner new domain and problem files and change the effects of the actions if necessary to the effect with the highest probabilistic.
-In order to find hidden objects, the agent uses a parser and run the planner with a problem fine in which the goal is the condition that reveal the object.
+In order to find hidden objects, the agent uses a parser and run the planner with a problem file in which the goal is the condition that reveal the object.
 We assume that the hidden object is necessary to reach the goal and there exist only one hidden object.

 The agent writes the planner's output to a file and read the actions the planner did from it.
 The agent act by this chart:
 ![Chart](https://pdf.ac/Kuyc1)